openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Indicates the time at which the event collection library received the event.

-       Events can only be forwarded when the user is connected to the Internet.
+       Events can only be forwarded when the mobile device is connected to the Internet.
 Therefore, this value can be different than the event's ``time`` value.